-The Board has the dual responsibilities of controlling and monitoring the operations of the Company on behalf of the shareholders of PGHL, and the protection of the Company's policyholders.
+The Board has the dual responsibilities of protecting the Company's policyholders, and controlling and monitoring the operations of the Company on behalf of the shareholders of PGHL.
 The Board's performance is reviewed annually.

 A Board Charter sets out the Board's role and responsibilities and regulates Board procedures.